kechel/ParticleMovementSimulator/README.md

 # ParticleMovementSimulator

-A very flexible Simulator where you can enter your own formulas to experiment.
+A very flexible simulator for the movement of particles where you can enter your own formulas to experiment.

 ## Features